Prajakt-Khawase/aboutme/README.md

 # aboutme
 Hi Myself Prajakt.
 I am from India.
+I am a student of NorthWest Missiouri State University.
+This project is about publishing our own web pages with README.md.

 ## My Repository Link